caiohsramos/caiohsramos.github.io/_posts/2024-10-17-rails-world-kamal-nopass.md

 ## Rails World 2024

-I had the amazing opportunity to be at Rails World 2024 in Toronto, CA. It was my first time in Canada and attending an internation conference.
+I had the amazing opportunity to be at Rails World 2024 in Toronto, CA. It was my first time in Canada and attending an international conference.
 I had opportunity to meet some very nice people, and chat about one of the things I most enjoy doing: programming.
 Being there was a confirmation of the incredible community behind the Ruby on Rails ecosystem.
 People that not only love technology, but also the journey of building web applications with tools that bring joy to programmers.

 All the talks are now available at Rails World's [Youtube channel](https://www.youtube.com/playlist?list=PLHFP2OPUpCeb182aDN5cKZTuyjn3Tdbqx).